HIV medication and drugs

 Try to space out the drug and the HIV therapy as much as possible.

-As this is such a new party drug, there are currently no known interactions with HIV meds.
+As this is a fairly new party drug, there are currently no known interactions with HIV meds.

 That doesn’t mean that there aren’t any, so be extra careful if you’ve just started taking meds and watch out for any adverse reactions.